If you are an international business coming to Canada from the US, UK or another country you’re in good company.

 Many businesses choose to incorporate a Canadian subsidiary to limit the scope of a Canada Revenue Agency (CRA) audit to the books of their Canadian subsidiary and not their foreign corporation.
 It can also alleviate the requirement for your Canadian customers to withhold tax on payments to you for services rendered in Canada.

 If it is determined that a Canadian corporation is optimal, we can refer you to a local lawyer.
 If you incorporate a Canadian entity, we’ll need the Articles of Incorporation before we can start our accounting services.
 Tax benefits (like lower tax rates) exist for business owners so speak with your advisor about the best option for you.

-At the time this article was written in 2020, the Canadian corporate tax rate for a corporation operating a business in Ontario is 26.5%.
+At the time this article was written, the Canadian corporate tax rate for a corporation operating a business in Ontario is 26.5%.
 A foreign corporation carrying on business in Canada is required to file an annual corporate income tax return.
 Failure to file a corporate tax return can lead to penalties up to $2,500.

 For some foreign corporations, a refund of tax withheld by their Canadian customers in connection with services rendered in Canada may be available.
 This usually arises in a situation where the foreign corporation received a T4A-NR slip from their customer, their employees spent less than 183 days in Canada, and they are based in a country that Canada has an income tax treaty with.

 Businesses selling goods and services in Canada are required to charge and collect Goods and Services Tax (GST) and/or Harmonized Sales Tax (HST) from customers.
 GST/HST is similar to Value Added Tax (VAT) used in Europe.

 Some goods and services are exempt from sales tax in Canada.
 It is best to consult with a professional, like a Stern Cohen tax specialist, to determine if your goods and services are exempt from GST/HST.